ansys/pyworkbench/doc/source/user_guide.md

 wb.download_file('solve.out', show_progress=False)
 ```

-### Start other PyANSYS services based on PyWorkbench
+### Start other PyANSYS services from systems in a PyWorkbench project
 #### PyMechanical
 For any mechanical system in the Workbench project, PyMechanical service can be started and connected to from the same client machine.
 The following runs a server side script to create a mechanical system, then starts PyMechanical service for the system and establish a PyMechanical client.